Here's some information about wildlife rehabilitation to help you decide if you would like to become involved.

 Wildlife rehabilitation is the process of treating injured, orphaned or displaced wildlife in such a way that they will survive when returned to their native habitat.
 Wildlife rehabilitation is part science, part education, part problem-solving and part care-giving.

 Wildlife rehabilitation is not a hobby.
 Hobbies are carried out at a time of our choosing which is not the case with wildlife rehabilitation.
-Animals in need present at unpredictable times, both day and night.
+Animals in need present at inconvenient and unpredictable times, both day and night.
 We don't have the option of only caring for animals when it's convenient.

-Wildlife rehabilitation is a growing activity with a rapidly expanding base of knowledge and ever-increasing professional standards.
+Wildlife rehabilitation is a growing activity with a rapidly expanding base of knowledge and increasingly professional standards.
 Working with wildlife requires specialised knowledge, skill and facilities.
 Wildlife rehabilitation is governed by several areas of legislation all of which are designed to protect wildlife.
 By law, wildlife may not be kept as pets.

 Wildlife rehabilitation helps redress the imbalance for wildlife; offering a positive and personal means of giving back to nature for all the problems we create.